 We’ve given a 1TB hard drive to our gaming computer.
 This is roughly the same as what you’ll get on a console.
 Still, there are a lot of other options for the PC here.
 For one, going with a solid state drive for your operating system will increase all of your load times.
 Overall, the ability to use multiple hard drives is an advantage to the PC here overall.

-While it’s not an exact comparison, the PS4 processor uses something I’d equate to an FX 8320.
-If I had a choice for a $120 processor on a PC system, I’d prefer something like the i3-6100 we used on our $450 RX 470 build.
+While it’s not an exact comparison, the standard PS4 processor uses something I’d equate to an FX 8320.
+If I had a choice for a $120 processor on a PC system, I’d prefer something like the Ryzen 3 1200 or the i3-8100.
 Still, this processor works better with the PS4 Pro’s system which has an API that can take better advantage of its 8 cores.
 For that reason, I’d call this a tie.

 Console Vs. PC Advantages and Disadvantages